 I was touched by his poetic language and happy memories and so I was delighted to find, almost 3 months further into the voyage, the entry for 11 October 1864:

 “I found a letter today in my hatbox from Bess written and placed there for the express purpose of giving me a little pleasure in finding it which it did very much I must say”

 It’s a charming image, his loving wife secreting a letter somewhere she knows it will not be uncovered for a while, in order to lift his spirits when they were far away from each other.

 This sort of separation was not unusual for seafarers and their loved ones.
 Some were able to take their wives on board with them, indeed our Captain Porter mentions in his journals that next time he wants to bring Bess along, but for many the time at sea meant leaving wives and children behind.

-In the age of the internet and the mobile phone things have been made easier for seafarers, but anyone who has ever been separated from someone they love will attest that phone calls and e-mails simply aren’t the same.
+In the age of the internet and the mobile phone things have been made easier for seafarers, but anyone who has ever been separated from someone they love will attest that phone calls and texts simply aren’t the same.

 So let’s show seafarers a little love and appreciation.
 Ask someone you know how much of everything they use arrives courtesy of the shipping industry and see what they say.
 Spread a little love and awareness for the invisible industry that underpins our economy, and for the men and women working long months away from their loved ones to bring us 95% of everything, from our morning cup of tea to the screen you’re reading this on.

 Lead image: figureheads in the Life on Board gallery © Mina Bihi, Adjustment Bureau